r-LoliconsUnite/Rules-and-settings/README.md

 allow this subreddit to be exposed to users in /r/all, /r/popular, default, and trending lists: **off**

 collapse deleted and removed comments: **on**

+## RES macro
+Removed for rule 1

+If you feel your post didn't break rule 1, you can appeal the removal by [contacting the mods](https://www.reddit.com/message/compose?to=%2Fr%2Floliconsunite)